-The Division publishes a range of technical guidance documents aimed at improving the quality of work carried out to historic buildings and ensuring that their character is maintained.
-For more information see our Technical Notes.
+The Division publishes a range of guidance documents and Technial Notes aimed at improving the quality of work carried out to historic buildings and ensuring that their character is maintained.

 All buildings require maintenance and it is the best way to ensure the continued life of your building.
 It's importance can't be overemphasised as most of the damage that occurs to historic buildings can be avoided by small scale regular maintenance that can ensure an indefinite life for most building elements.
 Inevitably, defects start as a small problem and grow in scale if not fixed.